KrisLaw98/KLawrence.github.io/README.md

 # GIS Portfolio

 Welcome to my GIS portfolio.
 Below you can browse examples of my work compiled over the past year.

-This portfolio can also be viewed by visiting [https://).

 ## About me
 <img align="left" src="https://user-images.githubusercontent.com/32546509/77238966-de37cd00-6bab-11ea-9b9b-e49783f8300a.jpg">